Efficient Image-to-Image Schr\"odinger Bridge for CT Field of View Extension: Materials and methods

 \subsubsection{Network parameters}

 All the experiments were conducted on a GPU server with GeForce A6000 GPUs.
 The WCE images were used as the input images of the learning-based methods, which have advantages over FBP images as the input as found in our previous study \cite{huang2021data}.
-For the proposed I$^2$SB algorithm, we followed to set a symmetric scheduling $\beta_t$, the total time-steps $K=1000$ and initialized the network with the unconditional ADM checkpoint \cite{dhariwal2021diffusion} trained on ImageNet $256\times256$.
+For the proposed I$^2$SB algorithm, the ordinary differential equation (ODE) mode was applied.
+A symmetric scheduling $\beta_t$ was set with the total time-steps $K=1000$.
+The network was initialized with the unconditional ADM checkpoint \cite{dhariwal2021diffusion} trained on ImageNet $256\times256$.
 Followed by \cite{liu2023I2SB}, the maximum of hyperparameter $\beta_t$ was set to 0.3.
 The model was trained and tested at a size of 256 × 256 images.
 A batch size of 32 and a micro batch size of 4 were employed during training, using the Adam optimizer with a learning rate of $5\times10^{-5}$ for 200,000 iterations.